thermvs/weather-api-data-generator/README.md

 # weather-api-data-generator
-A tool for generating test data for API
+A tool for generating test data for my API